shanekhw/shanekhw.github.io/index.md

 #### 8 Jul 2019

-Shane's research work on Samara Autorotating Wing (SAW) is featured on _[IEEE Spectrum](https://spectrum.ieee.org)_ as an article titled "Watch this drone explode in to maple seed microdrones in midair".
-Read [here](https://spectrum.ieee.org/watch-this-drone-explode-into-maple-seed-microdrones-in-midair)!
+Shane's research work on Samara Autorotating Wing (SAW) is featured on _[IEEE Spectrum](https://spectrum.ieee.org)_ as an article titled [Watch this drone explode in to maple seed microdrones in midair](https://spectrum.ieee.org/watch-this-drone-explode-into-maple-seed-microdrones-in-midair).

-The same work is also featured on _[hackster.io](https://www.hackster.io)_ as an article titled "Samara-inspired drone can break into smaller drones for increased travel distance".
-Read [here](https://www.hackster.io/news/samara-inspired-drone-can-break-into-smaller-drones-for-increased-travel-distance-4967c9f17ade)!
+The same work is also featured on _[hackster.io](https://www.hackster.io)_ as an article titled [Samara-inspired drone can break into smaller drones for increased travel distance](https://www.hackster.io/news/samara-inspired-drone-can-break-into-smaller-drones-for-increased-travel-distance-4967c9f17ade).

-Also on _[dronebelow](https://dronebelow.com)_ as article titled "Bio-inspired drone splits into five mini-drones mid-air".
-Read [here](https://dronebelow.com/2019/07/16/bio-inspired-drone-splits-into-five-mini-drones-mid-air/)!
+Also on _[dronebelow](https://dronebelow.com)_ as article titled [Bio-inspired drone splits into five mini-drones mid-air](https://dronebelow.com/2019/07/16/bio-inspired-drone-splits-into-five-mini-drones-mid-air/).
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbOTMzMzI0Njg5LDM4NDMzODUxMF19
 -->